 Updated versions of this document result in the previous document versions becoming invalid.
+In the event of contradictory provisions, Telekom Security will decide on how to proceed.

 Within existing contracts, the customer commissioning the operation of the CPKI must be informed about modifications to this CP/CPS in writing at least six weeks before they come into force.
-In the event of changes to the disadvantage of the customer, these shall be agreed upon with the contractor; exceptions to this shall be changes for which the Trust Center is not responsible (e.g., changes to specifications of the [ETSI EN 319411-1] and [public root stores policies] or legal specifications).
+In the event of changes to the disadvantage of the customer, these shall be agreed upon with the contractor; exceptions to this shall be changes for which the Trust Center is not responsible (e.g., changes to specifications of the CAB BR or legal specifications).
 If the customer commissioning the operation of the cPKI does not object in writing within six weeks of receipt of the notification of change, the changes shall become part of the agreement effective at the time they take effect.